-- 1) Siump, measured according to Materials I.M.
-317 prior to addition of calcium chloride solution, shall be between 1 and 2.5 inches (25 and 65 mm) as a target range, allowing a maximum of 3 inches (75 mm).
-If calcium chloride solution is not to be added, slump shall be between 1 and 3 inches (25 and 75 mm) as a target range, allowing a maximum of 4 inches (100 mm). - 2) When a Type A Mid Range water reducing admixture is used, the slump, tested prior to the addition of calcium chloride, shall be between 1 and 4 inches (25 and 100 mm) as a target range, allowing a maximum of 5 inches (125 mm).
+- 1) Slump, measured according to Materials I.M.
+317 prior to addition of calcium chloride solution, shall be between 1 and 2.5 inches as a target range, allowing a maximum of 3 inches.
+If calcium chloride solution is not to be added, slump shall be between 1 and 3 inches as a target range, allowing a maximum of 4 inches. - 2) When a Type A Mid Range water reducing admixture is used, the slump, tested prior to the addition of calcium chloride, shall be between 1 and 4 inches as a target range, allowing a maximum of 5 inches.